cimbul/hasklog/doc/Manual.rst

 Because compound terms contain other terms, the overall structure of parsed terms is a tree.

 A final issue is how to deal with operators.
-HProlog supports user-defined operators, which are simply functors of arity 1 or 2 that are written in prefix, postfix, or infix notation.
+Hasklog supports user-defined operators, which are simply functors of arity 1 or 2 that are written in prefix, postfix, or infix notation.
 For example, the expression `a :- b` is really a compound term with functor *:-/2*, and can also be written as `:-(a, b)`.
-HProlog uses a *top-down operator precedence parser* to parse operations, which are then transformed into their term representation.
+Hasklog uses a *top-down operator precedence parser* to parse operations, which are then transformed into their term representation.

 Interpreter
 -----------

-The interpreter is defined in ``src/Prolog/Interpreter.hs``.
+The interpreter is defined in ``src/Hasklog/Interpreter.hs``.
 Its job is to find logical solutions to queries using rules defined in a program.
 For example, consider the program: